 As the most important areas of rulemaking are prioritized, it will also be important to make sure these rulemakings occur in the appropriate sequence.
 There is an urgent need to avoid a rulemaking and implementation schedule that contain contradictory or confusing deadlines.
-At the
+At the least, a more detailed and realistic timeline for both final and proposed rulemakings would assist in the planning and implantation process, by, among other things, allow market participants to allocate resources in the most efficient and effective manner.

 For example, based solely on the current compliance schedule for CFTC rules that have been finalized to date, swap dealers and their counterparties may need to amend their swap trading relationship documentation three separate times between late September and the end of this year.
 In addition, unless compliance dates for rules that have been proposed (but not yet issued and published in final form) by the Commission are coordinated, swap dealers and their counterparties will be required to further amend the full inventory of their swap trading relationship documentation several times in 2013.
 This would significantly increase operational and legal risks in addition to raising costs and confusion for end-users.
-This is one of the numerous examples of the potential problems that could be caused by the current sequencing of rules
+This is one of the numerous examples of the potential problems that could be caused by the current sequencing of rules.